Prahsys/prahsys-documentation-v2/docs/Payment Concepts/pay-online-pay-with-terminals/index.md

 ### What It Is

-Direct API integration giving you complete control.
+Pay API integration giving you complete control.
 Process payments entirely server-to-server using tokens or direct card data.

 ### Three Approaches